drhsqlite/fossil-mirror/www/gitusers.md

 On a Windows box, you might instead choose "`C:\Fossils`" and do without the subdirectory scheme, for example.

-#### <a id="cwork" name="scw"></a> Checkout Workflows

-This is a complicated topic, so we [cover it elsewhere][cw].

-The main Git-specific thing to add to that document is that this:

-        git checkout some-branch

-…is spelled:

-       fossil update some-branch

-…in Fossil.

-[cw]: ./ckout-workflows.md

 #### <a id="close" name="dotfile"></a> Closing A Check-Out